nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 - you have installed [SQL Server 2019](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and are [familiar with SQL in general](http://w3schools.sinsixx.com/web/web_sql.asp.htm).
 - you have installed [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15).
 - you have an existing database with a basic structure we can use to build upon; you need to have a User table which includes a UserID and Password at a minimum.
-My passwords are hashed using BCrypt.
 I do provide a SQL snippet below to create new database tables.
 - you are familiar with [C#](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/).
 - you are familiar with [ASP.NET Framework](https://dotnet.microsoft.com/learn/aspnet/hello-world-tutorial/intro) and can scaffold a project (4.8).
 - you have used [Entity Framework](https://www.entityframeworktutorial.net/what-is-entityframework.aspx), and understand the fundamental differences between **Code First** and [**Data First**](https://docs.microsoft.com/en-us/ef/ef6/modeling/designer/workflows/database-first) (we'll be using the latter to integrate with a pre-existing database/application).